VibhutiToaple/code-challenge/answers.md

 Next step would be:
 Integrate with a real API using JWT or OAuth2.
 Add route guards, refresh tokens, and logout flow.

-I don’t have hands-on backend experience yet, but I’m interested in implementing a real backend for authentication using Node.js.
-I would have done that as part of this task.

 - End-to-End (E2E) Tests